daveprowse/prom-live/labs/lab-07/lab-07.md

 `helm install stable prometheus-community/kube-prometheus-stack -n prometheus`

 Give this a minute to complete.
+(It will be silent.)

+> Note: If using MicroK8s, precede the last command with `microk8s` (even if you have an alias).
+Perform this process with other K8s distributions such as minikube if necessary.

 When done, issue the following command: